Yinchun-Lin/Pbine/README.md

 # Pbine

 ## Introduction
 This repository provides a tool for a meta-analysis based on a combination of p-values from multiple studies.
-In our method, p-values are combined based on the test statistic: Fisher's p-value combination (Fisher, 1970) or weighted Fisher's p-value combination (reference).
+In our method, p-values are combined based on the test statistic: Fisher's p-value combination (Fisher, 1970) or weighted Fisher's p-value combination (Hou, 2005).
 The method calculates statistical significance of the test statistic by using a numerical integration procedure (Lin, Liang, and Yang, 2022).
 To account for the correlation of p-values, a correlation matrix of p-values (sigma) should be provided or estimated based on the paired of observed p-value sequences.
 In addition to the proposed numerical integration method, the conventional Fisher’s method (Fisher, 1970) that it assumes all p-values are independent and the decorrelation method (Zaykin, 2002) are also provided.

 ## Input Argument
  - **p** \: A matrix (n by m) of p-value.
 This matrix is composed by p-value sequences with a size of n in m studies.
 In each of the n rows, m p-values (i.e., p-values from m studies) will be combined.